2207114/CS220AU-DP-2022/README.md

 - copy notes into permanent and index folders
 - look over notes and V R reading to consolidate understanding
 - Brainstorm ideas
-- start making connections from my notes to my ideas and make sure tht my ideas are coherent with the task
+- start making connections from my notes to my ideas and make sure that my ideas are coherent with the task